How to Lace Soccer Cleats: 3 Different Techniques

 Standard Lacing

-The standard lacing system is the most common lacing system that you would also use when tying your regular everyday shoes.
-To begin the standard lacing system, pull the shoelaces through the bottom eyelets until there is an equal amount of shoe lace on both sides.
+The standard lacing system is the most common one you use when tying your everyday shoes.
+To do the standard lacing system, pull the shoelaces through the bottom eyelets until there is an equal amount of shoe lace on both sides.

 Top Lock Loop Lacing

-If you are a player that feels like they need a bit more lock-down in the ankle and heel then you can try out this top lock loop lacing system.
+If you are a player who feels like they need a bit more lockdown at the ankle and heel, you can try out this top-lock loop lacing system.
 For this lacing technique, start by doing the same standard lacing technique that requires making X’s with the shoe laces.

-Once you get to the second eyelet, or third eyelet, from the top, instead of criss crossing the laces again, you run the shoelace through the hole directly on top of each side.
+Once you get to the second or third eyelet from the top, instead of crisscrossing the laces again, run the shoelace through the hole directly above each side.
 Then form a loop between the uppermost eyelets on either side and pull the laces right through.

 Forward Foot Lock Lacing

-The forward foot lock lacing system is very similar to the previous lacing system, the top lock loop, however the main difference is that the loop in this one is done near the front of the foot, usually one of the first bottom eyelets, instead of the top one.
+The forward foot lock lacing system is very similar to the previous lacing system, the top lock loop; however, the main difference is that the loop in this one is placed near the front of the foot, usually at one of the first bottom eyelets, instead of the top one.

-The top lock loop lacing system is designed to provide a more secure feeling through the ankle and heel areas, to minimize heel slippage, while the forward foot lock lacing system is designed to provide a more secure feeling through the front/mid foot area.
+The top lock loop lacing system is designed to provide a more secure feel through the ankle and heel areas, minimizing heel slippage, while the forward foot lock lacing system is designed to provide a more secure feel through the front/mid foot areas.

 A Few More Tips for Tying Soccer Boots

-- Invest money in a high quality pair of soccer shoelaces
+- Invest money in a high-quality pair of soccer shoes

-- Worn down laces or low quality laces can break during the middle of the match or become untied very often, leaving your team down a man while you are having to tie your cleats over and over again.
+- Worn-down or low-quality laces can break in the middle of the match or come untied frequently, leaving your team down a man while you tie your cleats over and over again.

-- If you have really long laces I would recommend replacing them for laces that fit better, but if that is not an option right now, you can wrap the excess laces around your foot, under your arch, and pull tight
+- If you have really long laces, I would recommend replacing them with laces that fit better, but if that is not an option right now, you can wrap the excess laces around your foot, under your arch, and pull them tight

 - If you feel pain while wrapping your laces around the arch of your foot, wrap differently, such as around the heels, to get rid of the pain